This guide was published in November 2019 and was last updated in February 2020

 You’ve got a bunch of experts at your disposal, so why not use them as spokespeople and content creators for your business?

-So, how do you get all your employees writing?
+So, how do you get all your employees to write?
 Here are a few tips:

 Make it mandatory that everyone has to write at least one piece of content each month but give them the freedom to choose what format and topic.